ghackenberg/caddrive-python/applications/leofea/README.md

 # CADdrive LeoFEA

-A graphical user interface for the LeoFEA service.
-This user interface is mostly used for testing.
-Maybe, we will turn it into a production-grade application at some point.
+A graphical user interface for the LeoFEA service with Qt.

 ## Developer guide